-Ivan Kaufman Featured in Launch of NYU Capital Markets Leadership Series
+Ivan Kaufman Talks Arbor’s Success in Multifamily During COVID-19 at NYU Capital Markets Leadership Series

 “Our earnings have never been better,” Kaufman stated to the program host, Sam Chandan, dean of the Schack Institute.
 “Most people are cutting their dividends or trying to figure out how to maintain them.
 We’ve increased our dividend in the pandemic.”

 Arbor’s experienced management team anticipated the recession, following a 10-year bull run.
 The company structured its balance sheet and its lending, positioning itself for strong performance during the economic downturn.
-The REIT has a strategically diversified business platform.
-This includes serving as a top Fannie Mae and Freddie Mac small balance loan lender, having a more than $5 billion balance sheet, and being active in growth areas such as single-family rentals (SFRs).
+As suggested in other recent interviews, Ivan emphasizes how the REIT has a strategically diversified business platform.
+This includes serving as a top Fannie Mae and Freddie Mac small multifamily lender having a more than $5 billion balance sheet, and being active in growth areas such as single-family rentals (SFRs).

 Despite COVID-19, multifamily has performed exceptionally well.
 He credited the CARES Act with enabling people to pay rent and keeping the economy afloat.
 Prior to the pandemic, multifamily properties experienced consistent rent increases of 3% to 5% each year, for the last decade.